gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 Standards Process and potentially elsewhere.

-The authors retain all other rights, but cannot withdraw the above rights from the IETF Trust and the IETF.
+The authors retain all other rights, but cannot withdraw the above rights from the IETF IPMC and the IETF.

-It is important to note that under this document, Contributors are required to grant certain rights to the IETF Trust (see Section 5.3.), which holds all IETF-related intellectual property on behalf of the IETF community.
-The IETF Trust will, in turn, grant a sublicense of these rights to all IETF participants for use in the IETF Standards Process (see Section 5.4.).
+It is important to note that under this document, Contributors are required to grant certain rights to the IETF IPMC (see Section 5.3.), which holds all IETF-related intellectual property on behalf of the IETF community.
+The IETF IPMC will, in turn, grant a sublicense of these rights to all IETF participants for use in the IETF Standards Process (see Section 5.4.).
 This sublicense is necessary for the standards development work of the IETF to continue.
-In addition, the IETF Trust may grant certain other sublicenses of the rights that it is granted under this document.
-In granting such other sublicenses, the IETF Trust will be guided and bound by documents such as [RFC5377].
+In addition, the IETF IPMC may grant certain other sublicenses of the rights that it is granted under this document.
+In granting such other sublicenses, the IETF IPMC will be guided and bound by documents such as [RFC5377].

 ## Rights to Use Contributions